We are improving the south-end of Elizabeth Street to make it a better gateway for the thousands of pedestrians who use it every day.

 - Can cyclists still use Elizabeth Street?

-- Cyclists are able to continue to use Elizabeth Street on the road in the northbound direction, and the remainder of Elizabeth Street, however the eastern side of the road will be transformed into a pedestrian space, like Bourke Street Mall.
+The City of Melbourne is exploring options to accommodate cyclists along the eastern side of the road in the future.
+Cyclists are able to continue to use Elizabeth Street in the northbound direction, and along the remainder of Elizabeth Street.
 There are two north-south bicycle commuter routes nearby on Swanston Street and William Street.

 - How will the road closure impact emergency access?